asyncgui/asyncgui/README.md

 # AsyncGui

-A thin layer that helps to build async/await-based APIs using callback-based APIs.
+A thin layer that helps to wrap a callback-style API in an async/await-style API.

 ## How to use